 The eCommerce site search

-And although it’s relatively simple to get a site search engine up and running on an eCommerce site, the real test is in its operation.
+And although it’s relatively simple to get an eCommerce search engine up and running, the real test is in its operation.
 How well does the search engine understand your visitors’ input?
-How quickly does it retrieve results?
+Does it super quickly retrieve results?
 How accurate are the results it displays?

 - How Natural Language Processing Improves Search Accuracy and Understanding